When Must Exposure Control Plans Be Updated

 Treating "review" and "update" as the same thing

 You sat down.
-You didn't change anything.
-So you read the plan.
+You read the plan.
+Because of that, you didn't change anything.
 You signed the review log.

 That's fine — if nothing changed.
 But if you reviewed it because something changed (new device, new task, incident investigation) and you didn't update it, you missed the point.
 Review is the action.
 Update is the outcome when reality has shifted.